Americans with Disabilities Act – Clarification for Schools

 14. Who in a school district participates in the determinations about the provision of auxiliary aids and services under Title II?
 Does the ultimate decision maker differ depending upon whether the student is covered by the IDEA, Title II, or both?

-.
+Answer.
 The Title II regulations do not designate a particular responsible person or group of people to make the determinations about the provision of auxiliary aids and services under Title II.
 The Title II regulations do require that most school districts (those that employ 50 or more persons) select at least one employee to coordinate implementation and compliance with the district’s responsibilities under Title II.
 Such an employee is generally referred to as the ADA

 Coordinator.
 A school district may give the ADA Coordinator the responsibility of making decisions about the auxiliary aids and services required under Title II, and may choose to have the ADA Coordinator participate in Title II effective communication decisions and in IEP reviews.